rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 <a name="5.26.33.3">5.26.33.3</a> If a subsequent place of distribution is not related to the same distributor, transcribe it in association with the distributor to which it corresponds.

 >**Example:**
->Distribution statement: <CITE>Prostat Parisiis : Apud Ludovicum Nicolaum Prévost, Theophilum Barrois, viâ quam vocant quai des Augustins ; Prostat Londini: Apud Petrum Elmsly ; Prostat Viennae : Apud Rudolphum Graeffer ; Prostat Argentorati [Strasbourg] : Apud Amandum Koenig</CITE>
+>Distribution statement: <CITE>Prostat Parisiis : Apud Ludovicum Nicolaum Prévost, Theophilum Barrois, viâ quam vocant quai des Augustins ; Prostat Londini : Apud Petrum Elmsly ; Prostat Viennae : Apud Rudolphum Graeffer ; Prostat Argentorati [Strasbourg] : Apud Amandum Koenig</CITE>
 >>(*Comment*: Example formatted with ISBD punctuation for clarity)

 <a name="5.26.33.4">5.26.33.4</a> Do not, however, transcribe a subsequent place as a Place of distribution if it must be transcribed as a grammatically inseparable part of another element.